Vegan Braised Red Cabbage with apples

-For years I was never fond of anything but brussels sprouts, but today I love throwing shredded cabbage into salads or topping sandwiches with it!
-It adds additional texture, nutrients, makes recipes more filling with its high fiber content, and they don’t get limp like your typically greens when topped with dressing.
-Also, they can be more accessible, affordable, and don’t spoil as fast as the typical greens.
+For years I was never fond of anything but brussels sprouts, today I love throwing shredded cabbage into salads or topping sandwiches with it!
+It adds additional texture, nutrients, makes recipes more filling with its high fiber content, and they don’t get limp like your typical greens when topped with dressing.
+Also, cabbage is more accessible, affordable, and doesn’t spoil as traditional salad greens.

 In addition to cabbage being one of my faves to throw into a salad..

 Braised red cabbage is one of my all time loves!

 I feel as though the first time I experienced braised red cabbage was at a restaurant, thus it was packed with sugar, butter and everything that defeats the purpose of enjoying cabbage.
 However, I loved the concept and the overall tart flavor profile.